HelgaMond/meeting-2020-contest/README.md

-# Tango Controls Users meeting 2020 contest
+# Tango Controls Users meeting contest

 ## Make a contribution and get All products pack from JetBrains for free!

-**From March, 9th till June, 9th 2020.**
+**From Spring 2020 till Spring 2021.**

 Registrants of the meeting have a chance to win a 1-year All products pack personal license from JetBrains.

-To be nominated, make a contribution(s) in a period from March, 9th till June, 9th 2020 to any repository in one or both of GitHub organizations: [tango-controls](https://github.com/tango-controls) or [waltz-controls](https://github.com/waltz-controls).
+To be nominated, make a contribution(s) in a period from Spring 2020 till Spring 2021 to any repository in one or both of GitHub organizations: [tango-controls](https://github.com/tango-controls) or [waltz-controls](https://github.com/waltz-controls).
 Contribution can be everything: from making PR that fixes a typo or PR that performs a full scale refactoring or just creating an issue.

 Please create an issue with a link to your contribution in this repository to participate in the contest.